-FRITTATA ALLE CIPOLLE.
-I think I am starting to have allucinations.
-The sun has disapppeared for so long that I try to reproduce it with colors and words.
+We are in the middle of winter and I think I am starting to have allucinations.
+The sun has disappeared for so long that I try to reproduce it with colors and words.
 A frittata seems to be the brightest thing I can get in my kitchen during this bleak February.
-Please note: this is an uber-simple recipe.
-At the same time is squidgingly delicious and delicate.
-Therefore, it has rules.
-Good organic eggs, real Parmesan, slow cooking.
-Cook it quickly with cheap eggs and fried onions and you get…well… scrambled eggs with onions.
-Not the same.
+For a really good frittata, you will need organic eggs, proper Italian Parmigiano and time.
+If you cook it quickly with battery eggs and fried onions and you get…well… scrambled eggs with onions.
+It’s not the same.

 - 5 eggs